Signed in as:

 Credit is for children and youth classes only, and is for the student who withdrawals only – it is not transferable.
 The credit must be used in the succeeding semester following the withdrawal, otherwise it will expire.

 MCD reserves the right to refuse admittance to classes and will exercise that right by dismissing any student/parent(s)/guardians(s) whose conduct is found unsatisfactory or if payment for classes, performance fees or costumes is not received.
 MCD also reserves the right to expel students from our program who bully, or who verbally or physically assault their fellow students or teachers.
 We will not give warnings there is zero tolerance for this behavior.
-Should a withdrawal occur under these circumstances, no refund of tuition, performance or costume fees will be given.
+Should a withdrawal or expulsion occur under these circumstances, no refund of tuition, performance or costume fees will be given.

 Drop-off and Pick-up Procedures/Parking

-Students must be picked up within 10 minutes of the end of class.
+Students must be picked up within 10- 15 minutes of the end of class.
 If you are unable to pick up your student on time, please call MCD at 415-326-5117.
 Parents will be charged a fee of $15 per half hour for any time the faculty or staff must supervise your student beyond the allowed pick up time.
 Please do not drop off your dancer or have your older dancer come to MCD more than 15- 20 minutes prior to class.
 Our space is limited and we do not have the staff to supervise dancers before or after their scheduled class time.

 MCD highly encourages dancers to walk or ride bikes from Mill Valley Middle School or Tamalpais High School.
-Bike racks are located in the back of the studio.
+Bikes can be parked at the back of the studio, please bring a lock.

 Students are required to dress according to MCD’s dress code which is as follows: